USS Amphitrite (BM-2): World War I

 At 19:16 on 13 June 1917, the steamship Manchuria was standing out of New York Harbor in a thick fog and collided with Amphitrite, suffering damage below the waterline.
 Attempting to clear, Manchuria scraped the guardship's bow, and her propeller strut fouled her cable, holding her fast for 20 minutes.
-Manchuria lowered her boats and abandoned ship; two section patrol boats and a motor sailer stood by and took life boats in tow.
+Manchuria lowered her boats and abandoned ship; two section patrol boats and a motor sailer stood by and took lifeboats in tow.
 Ultimately, Manchuria was towed and beached off Tompkinsville, while Amphitrite continued her net-tending duties.

 On 26 October, the guardship proceeded to the New York Navy Yard for repairs, remaining there until 20 November, when she returned to her station at Rosebank.
 She was carrying out her duties there when, on 14 December 1917, the British steamship British Isles collided with her during a heavy snow squall, doing not only considerable damage to Amphitrite but to the torpedo nets at the Narrows as well.

 Following repairs, Amphitrite remained on duty at Rosebank, interspersing guardship duties with upkeep and repairs at the New York Navy Yard, into October 1918.
 Leaving New York on 24 October for Hampton Roads, Amphitrite carried out standardization runs and target practice at Tangier Sound in late October and the first week of November; on 8 November, she left Tangier Sound, via Hampton Roads, for Rosebank.
 She arrived back at Staten Island on 11 November 1918, the day the war ended in Europe with the armistice.
 Ultimately, Amphitrite left New York for Philadelphia on 30 April 1919, arriving on 1 May.

 On 30 December 1918, USS Knickerbocker (SP-479) was assigned as tender to Amphitrite and served as a dispatch ship.